MrAmbiG/django-feed-poc/README.md

     - EMAIL_HOST_USER = ''
     - EMAIL_PORT = 587 # whatever that is relevant in your case
     - EMAIL_USE_TLS = False # or True
+ - I use free tier elephantsql for all my postgresql needs and such tests and validation.
+Not a sponsor but a suggestion
 ## users
 user1/2/3/4/5 - djangouser (regular users)
 admin - admin - (adminuser)